7 Great Ideas How to be Better with Your Money

 How to be Better with your Money

-Understand your Money Flow
+Understand your Money Flow to understand how to achieve financial stability

 For income, calculate all the money that comes into your purse monthly.
 Then check your expenses and see how you spend money in a typical month.
 You might need to keep a journal where you record each amount that comes into your life and each amount that goes out.
 Treat it just as large organizations treat their balance sheet.
 In case you are asking if this is necessary, ask yourself why an accounting department is such an important department of any functional organisation.